SySS-Research/Seth/README.md

-Early user authentication is a feature that allows the server to deny access even before any credentials (except for the username) have been submitted, for example if the user does not have remote access privileges.
+Early user authentication is a feature that allows the server to deny access even before any credentials (except for the username) have been submitted, for example if the user does not have the necessary remote access privileges.

 In our Wireshark session, we can see that an SSL handshake is performed after client and server have agreed on using enhanced RDP security.
 For this, we